 An Individual Development Account (IDA) is a four year, matched savings program designed to assist individuals in achieving self- sufficiency through financial literacy, along with asset development and retention.

 Applicants must be a resident of Indiana currently employed with an earned income.
-The program requires the ability save at least $30 per month.
-Applications must also meet the minimum screening requirements, including financial eligibility then participate in financial literacy and asset trainings to learn while they earn matching dollars.
+The program requires the ability save at least $50 per month.
+Applications must also meet the minimum screening requirements, including financial eligibility.
+Financial Literacy and Asset Specific to fund use must be complete within the 1st year of saving.

 Maximum Annual Earned Income: